jaxgardner/CodingChallenge/README.md

 - Is to be run in a terminal.

 ## Time
-- This took 3 hour and 40 minutes to design/program.
+- This took 3 hours and 40 minutes to design/program.